What is Financial Wellness?

 - 58 percent feel that finances control their lives

 - 68 percent wonder if they will have enough to retire

 - 56 percent are concerned if their earnings will keep up with the cost of living

 To make matters worse, those experiencing financial stress are less likely to engage in healthy financial habits such as creating a budget, saving and making financial goals.

 So, if financial wellness is not simply financial literacy, what is it?

 The 8th Annual PWC Employee Financial Wellness Survey³ asked employees for their definition of financial wellness.

-The answer was that financial wellness means to be stress-free and achieve financial stability, which included being debt-free, having savings, meeting day-to-day expenses, retiring on time and having the freedom to make life choices.
+Financial wellness means to be stress-free and achieve financial stability, which includes being debt-free, having savings, meeting day-to-day expenses, retiring on time and having the freedom to make life choices.

 At Enrich, we expand upon this definition: Financial wellness is having the knowledge, ability, and desire to make intelligent financial decisions so that one can have the capacity to live a happy life within one’s means.